heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 end
 ```

-We have expressed this model using an event-driven programming style: the main event is `t % 5 = 0`: when the buffers populate & flush.
+We have expressed this model using an event-driven programming style: the callbacks are triggered when `t % 5 = 0`: when the buffers populate & flush.

 Notice we perform a few "copies".
 We read something from one buffer and place it into another one, perhaps after applying some modification.
 Perhaps we place a message from a given buffer into two buffers (`recv_buffer` to `saved_buffer` & `send_buffer`).